 You may be wondering why an MLM consultant would write an article about how to be a good client of a software company.
 If I were you, I’d wonder.

 The reason I’m writing on this topic is because of my first life.
 Prior to starting Sylvina Consulting in 1999, I worked for an MLM software company.
-I can tell you from firsthand experience, it’s not easy to anticipate the needs of network marketing and party plan companies, many of whom intentionally try to run their businesses differently from their peers.
+I can tell you from firsthand experience, that it’s not easy to anticipate the needs of network marketing and party plan companies, many of whom intentionally try to run their businesses differently from their peers.

 In my first life, as a Business Analyst for a software company, one of my assignments was to work on a project for an older network marketing business.
 A man who held a high position in that company told me two years later, “We could have been a better client.”
 At the time, it wasn’t appropriate to agree with him, but he was speaking the truth.
-There were lots of things he and his company could have differently, which would have been good not only for the software company, but also for their network marketing company.
+There were lots of things he and his company could have done differently, which would have been good not only for the software company but also for their network marketing company.

 How To Be Good